 * * *

-I looked into Arman’s face expecting relief but all I saw was grief.
+I looked into Naseri’s face expecting relief but all I saw was grief.
 “At first we were afraid it was a mirage but soon it got close enough to be sure it was real and everyone began screaming and waving.

 “But then it stopped,” he says, his voice wavering.
 He knew if it got too close everyone would jump in and it would sink, but it also meant that only those who could swim would be saved.
-Arman says 34 of them made it to the fishing boat before the fisherman said: “Enough!
+Naseri says 34 of them made it to the fishing boat before the fisherman said: “Enough!
 If I take anymore we will all die.”

 “So he opened the throttle and we had to watch men swimming, screaming and trying to get to us before we abandoned them in the sea.
 I called out: ‘We will send help back for you.
 Just hang on.’
 But as we headed for Indonesia we knew that while there was nothing we could have done, they would haunt our dreams and survivor guilt would be with us forever.